twpayne/chezmoi/docs/REFERENCE.md

 #### `-T`, `--template`

 Set the `template` attribute on added files and symlinks.
-In addition, "if the `--template-auto-generate` flag is set, chezmoi attempts to automatically generate the template by replacing any template data values with the equivalent template data keys.
+In addition, if the `--template-auto-generate` flag is set, chezmoi attempts to automatically generate the template by replacing any template data values with the equivalent template data keys.
 Longer subsitutions occur before shorter ones.

 #### `add` examples